anodyne/docs/skinning-install.md

-# Uploading & Installing Skins
+# Skinning Nova - Uploading & Installing

 Learn how to upload and install Nova skins.